Canadian Dental Care Plan: Eligibility

 Applicants for the Canadian Dental Care Plan must have a net family income less than $90,000, have no other dental insurance coverage (excepting those provided by provincial or territorial governments or the federal government), must be a Canadian resident, and must have filed a tax return the year preceding coverage in the program.
 Eligible individuals will receive a letter inviting that individual to apply for the program.
 Once enrolled, eligibility will be verified annually.

 Applicants must have an adjusted family net income of less than $90,000.
 This is calculated by subtracting universal child care benefits (UCCB) and registered disability savings plans (RDSP) from net income exclusive of amounts repaid for those programs.
 In order to determine eligibility, all employers and pension plan administrators must include on T4 and T4A income tax forms whether the individual or members of their family had access to dental insurance benefits for the reporting tax year.
 On the T4 form, this will be box 45, and on the T4A form it will be box 015, both of which will specify a code to indicate the scope of coverage available to the individual.

 Applications opened for eligible individuals to apply by telephone in December 2023 for those who were 87 and older, in January 2024 for those between 77 and 86 years old, in February 2024 for those between 72 and 76 years old, and in March 2024 for those between 70 and 71 years old.
 In May 2024, individuals between 65 and 69 years old can submit applications, and the online application system will be launched.
 In June 2024, applications will be accepted from individuals 18 years old or younger and adults with a Disability Tax Credit certificate.
 All other eligible Canadians can submit applications in 2025.

-Once an individual's eligibility is approved by Service Canada, their personal information will be forwarded to Sun Life Financial to complete the enrolment process.
+Once an individual's eligibility is approved by Service Canada, their personal information will be forwarded to Sun Life Financial to complete the enrollment process.